Tuesday and Thursday,9:30–10:45

 Homework must be submitted (uploaded) before the announced date and time deadline for full credit.
 For every 24 hours late you lose 5% (so it is better to submit correct homework late than incorrect homework on time).
 Homework will be accepted up to 3 days late, and not accepted after the deadline, unless accompanied by a doctor's note or other verifiable emergency.

 Course Mailing List and NYU Classes

 All students are automatically signed up for the class mailing list, which will be used to announce, clarify and discuss homework as well as any questions about the course.
 You can change your options on the mailing list here .

 We will be using NYU classes to submit homework.
 You can get there from your home account account.

 All students should submit their OWN work unless a group project has been assigned.
 Any additional references that are consulted besides the course text MUST be acknowledged.
+Students can talk generally about an assignment, but everyone must write their own code.
+The student who gives their assignment to another is as guilty as the person who asked for it.
 If in doubt about consulting other students in the class with questions, please ask me.
 Academic integrity violations may result in failing the class, or suspension.
 The department academic integrity policy is here.